Who can participate?

 Try to set up in a place that students are guaranteed to pass.
 The main entrance of your school, the cafeteria, or a central hallway might be optimal places.
 By having a table in a central location, you can encourage passersby to take a sticker rather than counting on them to find the table.

-How many stickers should I order for my school?
+How many stickers should I order?

 How do I spread the word about our event?